yogaedu-org/kirtans-collection-project/README.md

-# kirtans-collection-project
+# kirtan-collection-project
-kirtans collection project
+kirtan collection project

 The Satyananda Yoga Bihar Yoga tradition has a great collection of kirtans.
 I don't know of a single repository that provides
 - search by text or tune